It’s just plain smart to do your homework when car shopping.

 Here’s what you need to know and do to finance the purchase of a vehicle from a private seller, when potential savings might add up to thousands of dollars.

 For the credit challenged

-Here are eight straightforward steps to financing your vehicle and getting on the road despite poor credit history, beginning with setting realistic expectations about your situation.
+Here are a few straightforward steps to financing your vehicle and getting on the road despite poor credit history, beginning with setting realistic expectations about your situation.

-Count down six steps to working out financing for a truck, which, much like borrowing for a car, include checking your credit and knowing the limits of what you can afford.
+Count down nine steps to working out financing for a truck, which, much like borrowing for a car, include checking your credit and knowing the limits of what you can afford.

 Negative equity or being “under water” on your auto-finance contract is a growing problem in the U.S., according to Debt.org, but you have several options for keeping yourself on the road.